MithrilJS/mithril.js/docs/keys.md

 #### Avoid wrapping keyed elements in arrays

 Arrays are [vnodes](vnodes.md), and therefore keyable.
-You should not wrap arrays around keyed elements
+You should not wrap arrays around keyed elements outside [single-child keyed fragments](#single-child-keyed-fragments).

 ```javascript
 // AVOID